SuperSanya123/MT6261_OS/README.md

 2 step: open FlashTool from this repo.

-3 step: Select the scatter file mt6261.cat
+3 step: Select the scatter file mt6261.cfg

 4 step: turn off your device and connect to PC.
 Then, click download button.
-If your device is not detected by the system, install the drivers from drivers.zip archive
+If your device is not detected by the system, install the drivers from drivers.rar archive